 - Maintenance of a cumulative grade point average of 2.30;

-To graduate, students must complete all general education requirements (listed in the current College Catalog) for the Bachelor of Science in Nursing Degree.
+To graduate, students must complete all general education core requirements (listed in the current College Catalog) and all nursing requirements for the ASN Degree.

 Students must complete their final thirty (30) semester hours before graduation in Mount Aloysius College.

 Students are assessed a one-time nursing clinical education fee to cover expenses connected with the clinical education requirements.
 This fee is included in the NUAS 130 - Adult Nursing I and NUAS 115 - LPN to RN Transition courses.
 Included in this fee is one urine drug screen, PA Criminal Background, FBI fingerprinting, Child Abuse Clearance and CPR certification.
 If additional criminal background checks, child abuse clearance or urine drug screens are required, the student is responsible for the costs.
 The clinical education fee also includes the purchase of a Nurse Pak, which includes equipment needed for skill performance.